wp-plugins/lead-call-buttons/readme.txt

 Tags: leads, call, buttons, mobile, responsive, marketing, SEO, agency, designer, marketer, phone, plugin, iphone, android, contact, social, local, location
 Requires at least: 3.0.0
 Tested up to: 4.1.1
-Stable tag: 1.0.1
+Stable tag: 1.0.2

 == Description ==

-When enabled adds Lead Call buttons to the mobile view of any website.
-Fully customizable from plugin-settings.
+Make it easy for website visitors to reach you.
+When enabled adds customizable buttons to the mobile view of the website.
+The button icon, text, and link is configurable from plugin-settings.

 Special features: